Inclusive design to leave no one behind

 The Centres offer safe and dignified access to clean toilets, drinking water, showers and laundromat services to urban informal settlements in Mumbai.
-Today, Suvidha Centres cater to more than 5,00,000 people and have saved more than 180 million litres of water through water-saving technologies.
-There has been a ~50% reduction in the incidences of illnesses like gastrointestinal, diarrhoea, and Urinary Tract Infection (UTIs) in Suvidha users.
+Today, Suvidha Centres cater to more than 5.5 lakh people and have saved 200 million litres of water through water-saving technologies.
+There has been a 50% reduction in the incidences of illnesses like gastrointestinal, diarrhoea, and Urinary Tract Infection (UTIs) in Suvidha users.

 The sustainability of the initiative can be gauged from the fact that all Suvidha Centres break even operationally within nine months of inception.
 The design principles on which Suvidha Centres are built, such as inclusivity, safety, environmental sustainability, financial operations and maintenance can be replicated for any public sanitation and hygiene facility.